Benchmarking Deep Neural Networks for Modern Recommendation Systems: Experimentation and Results

 \subsection{Research Questions}

-To guide our experimental protocol and evaluate the effectiveness of the seven neural network architectures, the following research questions (RQs) have been formulated:
+To evaluate neural architectures under the ROB framework, the following research questions are defined:

-\begin{itemize} \item \textbf{RQ1:} How do different neural network architectures perform in terms of accuracy across heterogeneous recommendation datasets? \item \textbf{RQ2:} Which models provide the highest recall and F1-score, and how consistent are these performances across datasets? \item \textbf{RQ3:} How does the top-$k$ accuracy degrade as $k$ increases, and which models retain the highest performance as the recommendation list expands? \item \textbf{RQ4:} Which neural network architecture provides the greatest intra-list diversity in top-$k$ recommendations? \item \textbf{RQ5:} How do accuracy and diversity interact within each model, and which architectures offer the best trade-off between relevance and variety? \end{itemize}
+\begin{itemize} \item \textbf{RQ1 (R1 – Predictive Accuracy):} How do different neural network architectures perform in terms of accuracy across heterogeneous recommendation datasets? \item \textbf{RQ2 (R1 – Accuracy Robustness):} Which models provide the highest recall and F1-score, and how consistent are these performances across datasets? \item \textbf{RQ3 (R1/R4 – Ranking Robustness):} How does top-$k$ recommendation performance degrade as the recommendation list expands, and which architectures maintain stable performance at larger $k$ values? \item \textbf{RQ4 (R2 – Recommendation Diversity):} Which neural network architecture provides the greatest intra-list diversity in top-$k$ recommendations? \item \textbf{RQ5 (R1–R2 Trade-off):} How do predictive accuracy and recommendation diversity interact within each model, and which architectures achieve the most favorable balance between relevance and diversity? \end{itemize} \textit{Note:} Requirements R3 (Relational Awareness) and R5 (Computational Efficiency) are evaluated through comparative performance analysis on graph-structured datasets and explicit measurements of training time, inference latency, and memory consumption, respectively, as reported in the subsequent experimental and results sections.

-These research questions are addressed systematically throughout the following subsections.
+These research questions are addressed systematically in the following subsections, with results interpreted in relation to the core system requirements defined by the ROB framework.